jetbrains-academy/scala-tutorial/Object Oriented Programming/Object Oriented Programming/task.md

 `Empty` and `NonEmpty` *implement* the abstract functions in the base trait `IntSet`.

-It is also possible to *redefine* an existing, non-abstract definition in a subclass by using `override`.
+It is also possible to *redefine* an existing non-abstract definition in a subclass by using `override`:

       abstract class Base {
         def foo = 1